adithyanair11/Shuffle-music-app/README.md

 # shuffle-music-app.
 ## Local installation and setup.
-1) Register a spotify app your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and add `http://localhost:8888/callback` as the Redirect URI in the app settings.
+1) Register a spotify app on your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and add `http://localhost:8888/callback` as the Redirect URI in the app settings.

 2) Create a `.env` file at the root of the project and add your unique `CLIENT_ID` and `CLIENT_SECRET` from the Spotify dashboard.